 When I was in my 20s, moving around from house to house, apartment to apartment, from city to city was a standard way of life.
 Like many people that age, I don’t think I ever lived in a single place for more than a year.
 2 years spent in a single home or neighborhood was rare and by the end of that stint, the itch for a change would be overwhelming and it was time to move again.
 It’s really hard to fathom settling down in one place when you’re in your 20s.

 As a New Yorker, I’ve lived in 3 boroughs.
-I grew up in Queens and spent most of my late teens, 20s, college and grad school years living in downtown Manhattan aside from the 5 years I lived in the NW.
+I grew up in Queens and spent most of my late teens, 20s, college and grad school years living in downtown Manhattan aside from the 5 years I lived in the Pacific Northwest.
 Now I call Brooklyn home, but when I was growing up in Queens, we never thought about Brooklyn at all.
 I don’t recall even ever going there, not even once.
-It just wasn’t on our radar except that it was where one of the top 3 competitive science and math high schools was located, but it was always last on everyone’s list (#1 was Stuyvesant in downtown Manhattan where my brother went, #2 Bronx Science, and #3 was always Brooklyn Tech).
+It just wasn’t on our radar except that it was where one of the top 3 competitive science and math high schools was located.
 When you’re a kid growing up in Queens, Manhattan was the place where you planned to escape to when you turned 18 and that’s what I did.
 It wasn’t that I didn’t like growing up where I did (I actually loved high school), but I knew that I didn’t need to go back.
 So when Mark and I were looking for a bigger place in 2000 than our tiny East Village apartment that we lived in for 4 years, we knew that we would be headed to Brooklyn.

 When I moved to Brooklyn a second time in 2000 after I graduated from grad school, Mark and I moved to a block and house not too different from that house on 16th street that I left 10 years before.
 I was back living in the Slope, but this time, below the avenues that we would never walk past in those days.
 Unlike some of the blocks further north that were really starting to show the signs of gentrification, our old block was still pretty old school in 2000.
 There were these 2 elderly sisters across the street from us who brought out their lawn chairs and sat in their front yard in their house dresses with their dogs every evening of the year without fail except in extreme cold weather.
 Neighbors treated alternate side of the street parking like a sport, waiting in their cars a full 20 minutes before it was time to move the cars back, and when it was time, it was a mad race for a parking spot.
 Our old block was also home to 2 families who may have been the only openly public republican families in the heavily predominant liberal neighborhood.
 They posted their republican candidate signs at every election.
 Many of these people on that block had been living there for 15 or more years, including our landlords who we became close with.
 They had 2 girls and we lived on the top floor of their brick townhouse.
 We had our privacy even though it was pretty close quarters, but it was comforting to know that a family lived downstairs from us.
 This was Mia’s first home and even though we vowed that we would keep in touch with them when we moved within the neighborhood 5 years later, we only saw them once.